|INTAKES||DURATION||AWARDING INSTITUTION||CERTIFICATION||COURSE FEE|

 Technological and economic developments are reducing barriers to international trade and increasing global business opportunities.
 The module examines the forces shaping the international business environment including factors creating new market opportunities, and how these determine the strategy of international organisations.
 In particular, new forms of organisation are being created by multinationals which can create opportunities for small and medium-sized enterprises to participate in the value chain of global players.

 The prime objective of business organisations is sustainable profitability and the maximisation of shareholder wealth.
 Managers are more likely to make a positive contribution to achieving this objective if they understand, and can analyse, the factors affecting profitability and the creation of shareholder wealth in their part of the organisation.
-The module considers four main areas of management accounting; costing decisions as the basis of profitability, budgets and control mechanisms, investment decisions and financial performance appraisal.
+This Business Management honours degree module considers four main areas of management accounting; costing decisions as the basis of profitability, budgets and control mechanisms, investment decisions and financial performance appraisal.

-The module lays the groundwork for undertaking a research project in the final year of the programme.
+The module lays the groundwork for undertaking a research project in the final year of the BSc (Hons) Business Management Degree programme.
 In particular, it examines different research philosophies together with the basic elements of research design.
 Core skills that are developed include selecting an appropriate method of data collection and analysis, identifying relevant information sources, preparing and collecting data, analysing data using different approaches for qualitative and quantitative research, and writing the report once the project is completed.